 The ancient Egyptians used numerous body oils and scented ointments in everyday life.
 This fantastic article has some great insights on the historical uses of cosmetics in ancient Egyptian culture.
 If I had to pull out the most interesting tidbit, it’s that while these beauty products were used to moisturize the skin and make people not smell like ruffians, they were most notably used in the famous mummification process of Egypt.
 At this point in time, I think it’s safe to say they had no use for something like Green Chemistry.
 It’d be hard to sell Egyptians on the merits of safe and sustainable chemicals if they’re primarily using cosmetics on the dead.
 Then again, they mummified the dead to achieve immortality in the after-life, and who wants to go to the afterlife with a rash?

 As I said, the historical examples are so numerous and thoroughly tied into cultures that it could occupy many books of academic merit.
-However, there is one particular example that is a glaring example of why we as cosmetic raw material manufacturers take our business very seriously.
+However, there is one particular example that is a glaring example of why we as cosmetic manufacturing professionals take our business very seriously.

 In the 1800s, zinc-oxide was the defacto facial powder to come into ubiquity.
 The previously used mixture?
 Lead and copper.
 Now, I don’t know if you know anything about heavy metals, but they’re not typically something you want floating around in your body.
 One notable mixture of facial makeup was something called Venetian ceruse—a 16th-century cosmetic that was used to whiten the skin.
 It was highly in demand and marketed as luxurious and upscale.
 It was composed of white lead and unsurprisingly led to lead poisoning in which muscle paralysis, facial tremors, and eventually death were common.
 Ah well, that’s not so bad, is it?
 In the Renaissance period (1300-1600) sometimes they used arsenic instead of lead.